alphagov/verify-local-patterns/README.md

 ## Localising the prototype

-If you are working with a council involved in the #VerifyLocal pilots project, you need to localise the prototype to properly for your user research.
+If you are working with a council involved in the #VerifyLocal pilots project, you need to localise the prototype to properly test it for your user research.
 This involves:

  1. Forking the repository and running it locally
  2. Adding your council options